-BONDS TO IMPROVE HEALTH, SAFETY, LEARNING BY MODERNIZING, REPAIRING SCHOOLS
+BONDS TO IMPROVE HEALTH, SAFETY, LEARNING BY REPAIRING, MODERNIZING, REPAIRING SCHOOLS

-QUESTION: Shall Portland Public Schools improve health and safety, modernize and repair schools, build education facilities, by issuing \$790,000,000 in bonds?
+QUESTION: Shall Portland Public Schools improve health and safety, modernize and repair schools, build education facilities, repair and modernize schools, by issuing \$790,000,000 in bonds?
 If the bonds are approved, they will be payable from taxes on property or property ownership that are not subject to the limits of sections 11 and 11b, Article XI of the Oregon Constitution.